-Further readings

-Further reading will be required to supplement the set text and other printed readings.
-Students are expected to identify all other reading relevant to their chosen topic for themselves.
-They will be required to read widely using the library search, a variety of bibliographic and full text databases, and Internet resources.
+1 Further readings Students are expected to identify all other reading relevant to their chosen research topic for themselves.
+They will be encouraged to read widely using the library search, a variety of bibliographic and full text databases, and Internet resources.
 Many resources can be accessed remotely.
-The purpose of this further reading is to ensure students are familiar with current research, classic works and material specific to their interests from the academic literature.

-Access and skills

-The development of literature searching skills is supported by a Library seminar provided within the first few weeks of the course.
-Students will be presented with further opportunities within the curriculum to develop their information retrieval and evaluation skills in order to identify such resources effectively.
+Access and skills The development of literature searching skills is supported by a Library seminar provided within the first few weeks of the course.
+These level three skills will build upon skills gained by the student whilst studying at levels one and two.
 Additional support is available through the Library Services web pages, including interactive tutorials on finding books and journals, evaluating information and referencing.
-Sign up workshops are also offered by the Library.

-Indicative Reading List

-The following list is offered to provide validation panels/accrediting bodies with an indication of the type and level of information students may be expected to consult.
+Sign-up workshops are also offered by the Library.
+Indicative Reading List Indicative reading list The following list is offered to provide validation panels/accrediting bodies with an indication of the type and level of information students may be expected to consult.
 As such, its currency may wane during the life span of the module specification.
-However, as indicated above, current advice on readings will be available via the module guide

-There are some seminal works included in the reading list which have influenced clinical reasoning skills enormously in the development of autonomous practice and are still influential and important today.
+However, as indicated above, current advice on readings will be available via the module guide There are some seminal works included in the reading list which have influenced clinical reasoning skills enormously in the development of autonomous practice and are still influential and important today.
 Benner, P. (1984) From Novice to Expert.
-Addison-Wesley: Menlo Park CA

-Buckingham C,D. Adams, A. (2000a) Classifying clinical decision making: a unifying approach.
-Journal of Advanced Nursing.
+Addison-Wesley: Menlo Park CA Buckingham C,D. Adams, A. (2000a) Classifying clinical decision making: a unifying approach.
+Journal of Advanced Nursing .
 32, 4, pp981-989.
 Buckingham C,D. Adams, A .(2000b) Classifying clinical decision making: interpreting nursing intuition, heuristics and medical diagnosis.
-Journal of Advanced Nursing.
+Journal of Advanced Nursing .
 32, 4,pp 990-998.
 Christensen, M.Hewitt-Taylor, J. (2006) From expert to tasks, expert nursing practice redefined?
-Journal of Clinical Nursing.
+Journal of Clinical Nursing .
 15, 12, pp1531-1539.
 Cioffi ,J. (2001) A study of the use of past experiences in clinical decision making in emergency situations.
-International Journal of Nursing Studies.
+International Journal of Nursing Studies .
 38, 5, pp 591-599.

-Evans, C. (2005) Clinical decision making theories: patient assessment in A&E.

-Emergency Nurse.
-13, 5, pp 16-19...

-Harbison, J. (2001) Clinical decision making in nursing: theoretical perspectives and their relevance to practice.
-Journal of Advanced Nursing.
+Evans, C. (2005) Clinical decision making theories: patient assessment in A&E. Emergency Nurse.
+13, 5, pp 16-19 Harbison, J. (2001) Clinical decision making in nursing: theoretical perspectives and their relevance to practice.
+Journal of Advanced Nursing .
 35, 1,pp 126-133.
 Lee, J. Chan A,C,M. Phillips D,R. (2006) Diagnostic practice in nursing: a critical review of the literature.
-Nursing and Health Sciences.
+Nursing and Health Sciences .
 8, 1, pp57-65.
 Pritchard M,J. (2006) Making effective clinical decisions: a framework for nurse practitioners.
 British Journal of Nursing.
 15, 3, 128-130.
 Round, A .(2000) Introduction to clinical reasoning.
-Journal of Evaluation in Clinical Practice.
+Journal of Evaluation in Clinical Practice .
 7, 2, pp109-117.
 Thompson, C. Dowding, D. (2001) Responding to uncertainty in nursing practice.
-International Journal of Nursing Studies.
+International Journal of Nursing Studies .
 38, 5, pp609-615.

-Zunke, G,M. Cesarotti E,L., D. (2004) Enhancing diagnostic reasoning skills in nurse practitioner students.
-Nurse Educator Jul-Aug;29(4):pp161-5

-Books

-Cox, C. (2012) Advanced practice in healthcare: skills for nurses and allied health professionals.
-London: Routledge

-McGee, P. (2009) Advanced practice in nursing and the allied health professionals.
-Chichester: Wiley-Blackwell

-Standing, .
-(2010) Clinical judgement and decision making: in nursing and interprofessional healthcare.
-Maidenhead: McGraw-Hill Open University Press
+Zunke, G,M. Cesarotti E,L. , D. (2004) Enhancing diagnostic reasoning skills in nurse practitioner students.
+Nurse Educator Jul-Aug;29(4):pp161-5 Books Cox, C. (2012) Advanced practice in healthcare: skills for nurses and allied health professionals.
+London: Routledge McGee, P. (2009) Advanced practice in nursing and the allied health professionals.
+Chichester: Wiley-Blackwell Standing, .
+(2010) Clinical judgement and decision making: in nursing and interprofessional healthcare .
+Maidenhead: McGraw-Hill Open University Press Journals Journal of Advanced Nursing Journal of Evaluation in Clinical Practice Journal for Nurse Practitioners

-Journals

-Journal of Advanced Nursing Journal of Evaluation in Clinical Practice Journal for Nurse Practitioners